viper-dark/fireBall/README.md

 # fireBall ⚽:fire:
-A react-native mobile app  for watching football matches with deffernt resolutions backed  by the [stream-scraper](https://github.com/viper-dark/stream-scraper) API
+A react-native mobile app  for watching football matches with different resolutions backed by the [stream-scraper](https://github.com/viper-dark/stream-scraper) API

 ## screenshots